| Show 1 to 20 (of in total 23 products) | Sites: 1 2 [next >>] |

 Brooch with high pin support, found in the germanic grave field of Gießen / Germany.
 The fibula dates to an early period of C1, the mid of the 2nd century.

-Alamannic brooch with bow knob and crossbow construction, based on an original of the late 3rd century AD.
+Alemannic brooch with bow button and crossbow construction, based on an original of the late 3rd century AD.